pierrick-giffard/STAMM/ReadMe.md

 **SCL0** = &#39;float&#39;.
 Turtles initial SCL.

 **tactic\_factor** = float [0, 1].
 Proportion of current swimming angle taken into account in final swimming direction.
 1 for no memory effect.
 Default: 1.

-**frenzy** = boolean.
-If True, turtles swim towards a fixed directions during a fixed duration (parameters in /Species).
-Default: False.

 **/**